Image relevance check

 Buy first

-Large shrimp (21-25 count) is the ingredient most likely to affect freshness, texture, and timing for Garlic Butter Shrimp Pasta.
+Large shrimp (21-25 count) is the ingredient most likely to affect freshness and texture.

 Package check

-Linguine, unsalted butter, and olive oil may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Linguine, unsalted butter, and olive oil may come in larger containers than needed; confirm amounts before buying backups.

 Cost control